 The health and safety of our pets is always the top priority as fish owners, but we can’t always ensure that they don’t get sick.
 Just like us humans, fish can and do get sick.
 It is our responsibility to recognize illness in our pets, take the appropriate steps to treat the illness, and make sure that our fish see another day on this world.

 Diseases like cotton wool disease, mouth rot, and fin rot can all occur in your fish.
 They are deadly diseases which can take the life of your fish in a very short amount of time.
 Today we are here to take a look at a great treatment for these afflictions.
-We’re doing an Interpet Anti-Fungus and Finrot Review so you know exactly what this stuff is all about (you can also check the current price here).
+We’re doing an Interpet Anti-Fungus and Finrot Review so you know exactly what this stuff is all about (you can also check the current price at Amazon here).